CHE-11/uri-quick-linker/README.md

 ## Usage
-The extension gives you two options on the right click context menu:
+The extension gives you three options on the right click context menu:
 - Copy URI and Line Number
 - Paste Commented URI
+- Format URI's

 There is another option in the command palette:
 - Format Commented URI's - Sometimes the extension glitches and doesn't turn the URI into a link.
 This option will format the URI into a link.